chandrakanth-c/patterns-in-algorithms/dynamic-programming.md

 ## 1.2 - Overview

-* solves a given complex problem by breaking it into subproblems using recursions and storing the results of subproblems to avoid computing the same results again. <br>
+* Solves a given complex problem by breaking it into subproblems using recursions and storing the results of subproblems to avoid computing the same results again. <br>
-* like [divide and conquer](https://github.com/chandrakanth-c/patterns-in-algorithms/blob/main/divide-and-conquer.md) DP combines solutions to sub-problems.
+* Like [divide and conquer](https://github.com/chandrakanth-c/patterns-in-algorithms/blob/main/divide-and-conquer.md) DP combines solutions to sub-problems.

 ## 1.3 - Properties of a problem that suggests that it is a DP problem